pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/complex-modifications-manipulator-definition/to/software_function/cg_event_double_click/index.md

 {{% alert title="Low responsiveness" color="primary" %}}

-This event will be lagged since these events are sent by software implementation.
+This event will be lagged since it is sent by software implementation.
-It is better response sending `pointing_button::button1` twice instead of using `cg_event_double_click`.
+It is better to send `pointing_button::button1` twice instead of `cg_event_double_click` to get a better response.

 {{% /alert %}}